yuanshunning/pickit-docs/docs/robot-integrations/abb/index.rst

 .. image:: /assets/images/robot-integrations/abb/abb-load-program-files-step-5.jpg
     :alt: Restart the controller

-Test robot connection on Pick-it
+Test robot connection on Pickit
 --------------------------------

 Details on testing this connection can be found on: :ref:`test-robot-connection`